raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet.md

 ## Get the 3D files

 The 3D files are in [STL](https://en.wikipedia.org/wiki/STL_%28file_format%29) format, which is widely used in 3D printing all over the world.
-The software for your 3D printer will have no problem loading them.
+The software for your 3D printer will have no problem loading them but you may need to change its import settings to use metric millimetres (mm) as opposed inches.
+No further scaling should be required.

 - [Part 1](https://github.com/raspberrypilearning/3d-printed-astro-pi-flight-case/raw/master/STL/Astro_Pi_Enclosure_3D_PRINT_SECTION_1%20V1.STL) (heat sink)
 - [Part 2](https://github.com/raspberrypilearning/3d-printed-astro-pi-flight-case/raw/master/STL/Astro_Pi_Enclosure_3D_PRINT_SECTION_2%20V1.STL) (base)